-In the window that opens, the process object for the "bEL1004_Ch4" BOOL-type variable can be selected from the PLC configuration tree:
+In the window that opens, the process object for the variable "bEL1004\Ch4" of type BOOL can be selected from the PLC configuration tree:

-Fig. 57: Selecting BOOL-type PDO
+Fig. 57: Selecting PDO of type BOOL

-According to the default setting, only certain PDO objects are now available for selection.
-In this example, the input of channel 4 of the EL1004 terminal is selected for linking.
-In contrast, the checkbox "All types" must be ticked to create the link for the output variables, in order to allocate a set of eight separate output bits to a byte variable in this case.
+According to the default setting, certain PDO objects are now available for selection.
+In this sample the input of channel 4 of the EL1004 terminal is selected for linking.
+In contrast, the checkbox "All types" must be ticked for creating the link for the output variables, in order to allocate a set of eight separate output bits to a byte variable.
 The following diagram shows the whole process: